Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Reversed Nine of Wands

-In the reversed position, this card suggests a lack or inability to see things through.
+In the reversed position, this card suggests a lack of seeing things through.
 The conflict you've encountered is likely too challenging for you.
 In a business sense, the card indicates that projects you pursue are destined to fail because they are impractical and you lack focus.

 Recovering From Poor Health